BimberLab/cellhashR/README.md

 ```

-### <a name="demuxEM">demuxEM</a>
+### <a name="demuxEM">demuxEM/demuxmix</a>

-Unlike the other algorithms, which just require the HTO count matrix, demuxEM also requires the 10x h5 gene expression counts.
+Unlike the other algorithms, which just require the HTO count matrix, demuxEM and demuxmix also require the 10x h5 gene expression counts.
 This can be supplied as follows.
 This example runs BFF and demuxEM:
 ```
   rawData <- '../testdata/438-21-GEX/umi_count'
   h5File <- '../testdata/438-21-GEX/438-21-raw_feature_bc_matrix.h5'